persalys/persalys/python/doc/developer_manual/validation/validation.rst

             :align: center

       - choose inference/x_0/Weibull, click on Finish
-      - check that the distribution of x_3 is Weibull now
+      - check that the distribution of x_3 is WeibullMin now
       - unselect x_3

   - Copula inference: copulaInference item